Economic Commentary: Dec 25

-It has been another strong quarter for investors as the positive performance from both shares and fixed interest continues to deliver pleasing results.
-Despite the sharp fall in April, the 12-month return numbers are also very attractive across most asset classes.
+The quarter has again been quite positive despite a more volatile month in November due to concerns around a potential “AI bubble” in US sharemarkets.
+The 12-month return numbers remain attractive across asset classes.
 Whilst it is almost impossible to predict short-term market movements, and we would always caution against attempting to do so, as we look forward to the next year it is important to maintain realistic return expectations.
 History and market positioning would suggest that there will be a moderation of some overheated market sectors at some point, particularly in the US technology space.
-Whilst we don’t believe that there is currently a “bubble” in this area, valuations are elevated and this warrants caution.
+Whether you believe there is a “bubble” in this area or not, valuations are clearly elevated and this warrants caution.
 We have and will continue to position your portfolios to participate in the upside should the market continue to rally, but also to provide protection in the event of a downturn emerging.

 Share markets Performance – NZD